 As usual, it is really the red chile sauce that gets me excited about enchiladas, but I do love how versatile the recipe is.
 I’m sharing my recipe for black bean and chicken enchiladas here because it is my family’s favorite incarnation.
 And also, to be honest, because I love that I can cook a whole chicken in my air fryer.
 It makes the most tender, succulent shredded chicken filling for my enchiladas.

-2 cups (about ½ batch) Easy Enchilada Sauce (or use an equal quantity of store-bought sauce), divided
+- 2 cups (about ½ batch) Easy Enchilada Sauce, divided

 - Preheat the oven to 375ºF.

 - In a medium bowl, mix together the chicken, beans, and several large spoonfuls of sauce.